Sumith1896/csympy/GSoC 2015 proposal Sage.md

 Note: The tests for the methods implemented will be written simultaneously with the methods, this is not specifically mentioned in the timeline.
 I’ve tried to structure the timeline so that there is no week which is purely for coding or purely for learning.

 ###Post GSoC
 As I am pretty early in my academic career, I can contribute for years to come and there are many interesting stuff to keep me engaged.
 I wish to do GSoC because the spirit being new comers are given oppurtunity to be permanent part of an open source team.
-I plan to take GSoC project as a platform to be one of the strong contributors of CSymPy and SymPy in general.
+I plan to take GSoC project as a platform to be one of the strong contributors of CSymPy, SymPy and Sage in general.
 Post GSoC, I have the following plans.
 * CSymPy is planned to be a optional fast SymPy core.
 I want to be part of the team when SymPy is supplied with optional CSymPy.
 * The polynomial module will not be completed in a summers time, hence all the remaining features, eventually as much as SymPy will be implemented in the coming year.
 * CSymPy has also the chances of being a bigger thing than SymPy itself in the CAS competition.
 For that the documentation has to be expanded and code needs organization into modules.